This story originally ran in November 2015. Charles Jenkins died on 11 December 2017.

 Not only were the defectors required to appear in movies, but they were also required to feed Kim Jong-il’s cinema addiction.
 Notorious for having a vast archive of American movies (at a time when no-one else were able to view them in North Korea) the four Americans were often made to transcribe sections of movie dialogue from audio tapes.
 These transcripts would then be translated and added to the films as subtitles for Kim Jong-il’s private collection.
 These would usually be divided up into different sections so that the defectors weren’t able to discern context or even the title of the movie.
 Jenkins fondly recalls hearing part of Mary Poppins but having absolutely no idea what was going on.

 The fates of Dresnok, Jenkins, Parrish and Abshier were mixed during their times in North Korea.
 Abshier died aged 40 of a heart attack in Pyongyang in 1983, while Parrish died of kidney failure in the 1990s.
 Jenkins married a Japanese woman who had been kidnapped in order to train North Korean spies in the Japanese language.
-The two were able to move to Japan in 2004 after an agreement which saw many Japanese kidnap victims returned and, after his eventual dishonourable discharge from the US military, he remains in the country.
+The two were able to move to Japan in 2004 after an agreement which saw many Japanese kidnap victims returned and, after his eventual dishonourable discharge from the US military, he remained in the country until his death.

-James Joseph Dresnok, however, has continued to live in North Korea with the family he has made there and has expressed no intention to ever return to the US.
-His life, and the complex relationship he had with Jenkins is fantastically expressed in the documentary Crossing the Line.
+James Joseph Dresnok, however, continued to live in North Korea with the family he made there and expressed no intention to ever return to the US.
+He died in 2016.
+His life, and the complex relationship he had with Jenkins, is fantastically expressed in the documentary Crossing the Line.
 “I feel at home,” he told the film-makers.
 “I really feel at home.
 I wouldn’t trade it for nothin’.”